The UK food chain is under unprecedented pressure and it is clear that research and development are critical to addressing the challenges it faces.

 Studentships include payment of UK/EU fees and, subject to meeting EPSRC eligibility requirements, a tax-free maintenance stipend (for 2019-20 this is £15,009 per annum).
 Part-time studentship awards are paid pro-rata.

-We are looking for enthusiastic, talented students to join our 4-year programme in a vibrant and research-intensive environment.
+We are looking for talented students to join our 4-year programme in a vibrant and research-intensive environment.

 A. Contact potential supervisors to discuss your application and potential PhD research